 Penal reactions

-A person found guilty in a criminal case may be sentenced to various types of punishment.
-These are ranging from fines to imprisonment and preventive detention.
-The punishment depends, among other things, on the crime committed.
+A person found guilty in a criminal case may be sentenced to various forms of punishment, ranging from fines to imprisonment or preventive detention.
+The sentence imposed depends, among other factors, on the nature of the offence committed.

 Fine

-A person sentenced to unconditional imprisonment must serve the sentence in prison.
+A person sentenced to unconditional imprisonment must generally serve the sentence in prison.

-If the offender is under 18 years old at the time of the offense, they can only be sentenced to imprisonment when it is particularly necessary.
+If the offender was under the age of 18 at the time of the offence, imprisonment may be imposed only where this is considered particularly necessary.

-The Correctional Service can release the convicted person on probation when two-thirds of the sentence and at least 60 days have been served.
-Probation is only granted if the Correctional Service believes the convicted person will not commit new crimes during the probation period.
-The sentence should be served as close to the home as practically possible.
+The Correctional Service can release the convicted person on probation after two thirds of the sentence, and at least 60 days, have been served.
+Probation is granted only if the Correctional Service considers it unlikely that the convicted person will commit further offences during the probation period.

 Other conditions may include: